jatkin-wasti/VPC-notes/README.md

 follow the same steps before clicking the orange "Create" button in the bottom right
 ### Setting up a Route table
+- Set of rules used to direct network trafic
 - Click on the route table in your VPC details and edit the route table's name
 - Click the blue "Create route table" button in the top left
 - Give it an appropriate name following your company/team's naming convention
 - Find your VPC and select it
 - Click the blue "Create" button in the bottom right
+- We can then edit the associated subnet and routes for our IP to the IGW

 ### Setting up NACL
 - On the left hand menu click on "Network ACL's"